Unseen University: Librarian

-The Librarian appeared in the second novel of the series, The Light Fantastic, where he was transformed into an orang-utan.

-This had certain advantages for a librarian, such as being able to use his hands and feet for re-shelving books.
-The other wizards have gradually become used to the situation, to the extent that, from Night Watch: "if someone ever reported that there was an orang-utan in the Library, the wizards would probably go and ask the Librarian if he'd seen it."
+The Librarian first appeared in the second novel of the series, The Light Fantastic, where he was transformed in a magical accident into an orang-utan, as the great magical tome of the Creator, the Octavo was working a spell reshaping the world to ensure that Rincewind did not leave the Disc.
+On discovering that being an orang-utan had certain advantages for a librarian — he could climb up to high shelves, for example — he refused to be transformed back into a human and has remained an orang-utan ever since.
+The wizards are so used to this that "if someone ever reported that there was an orang-utan in the Library, the wizards would probably go and ask the Librarian if he'd seen it."

 He is known for his violent reaction to most people calling him a "monkey", as he is technically an ape.
 He primarily uses the word Ook, inflected for simple affirmations and negations, though he occasionally uses Eeek in moments of panic or rage.
+Most people seem able to understand him.